ngjunkang/MouseHunt/SettingUp.md

 3. Then, on the same page, add this Buildpack under Buildpacks, `https://github.com/heroku/heroku-buildpack-apt`.
 Also, ensure that you have the `heroku/python` buildpack, else add the official python buildpack.

-4. Push the code to Heroku using the following command (heroku-captcha is one of the branches in this repository, and we are pushing to master branch of the Heroku repository) via shell application,
+4. Using shell application, push the code to Heroku using the following command (heroku-captcha is one of the branches in this repository, and we are pushing to master branch of the Heroku repository),

 ```
 git push heroku heroku-captcha:master